 With stores within walking distance of many of our galleries and the same cherished sense of family and heritage, it was only a matter of time until we joined forces with the UK’s leading art supplies retailer, Cass Art.

-Along with hosting our upcoming Scarlett Raven and Marc Marot exhibitions at their Islington and Glasgow stores, they kindly donated the winners’ prizes for our 2018 Young Fine Artist scheme and joined our judging panel for our Summer Exhibition the same year.
+Along with hosting our Scarlett Raven and Marc Marot exhibitions at their Islington and Glasgow stores, they kindly donated the winners’ prizes for our 2018 Young Fine Artist scheme and joined our judging panel for our Summer Exhibition the same year.
 To celebrate our collaborations, we grabbed Cass Art’s founder and CEO, Mark Cass, for an exclusive interview for our Fine Art Collector magazine.

 Art is in your blood…talk us through your family’s legacy!